farmera/sare_grant/study_results_balloons.md

 #### Post-processing JPEG images from a kite flight.
 Details regarding how to create a vegetation index such as NDVI using the Fiji software package are well described by Chris Fastie and Ned Horning on Public Lab's website [here](https://publiclab.org/wiki/photo-monitoring-plugin) and [here](https://publiclab.org/notes/nedhorning/5-31-2012/registering-and-processing-photos-acquired-two-cameras).
-The [Public Lab](https://publiclab.org/) community has been a leader in this area and a great deal of information there served both as inspiration and as a guide during our work.
+The [Public Lab](https://publiclab.org/) community has been a leader in this work and the information there has served both as inspiration and as a guide throughout our work.

 where you can learn how to investigate environmental concerns.
 Using inexpensive DIY techniques, we seek to change how people see the world in environmental, social, and political terms